Monday, February 28, 2011

 While the onions are roasting, place the heavy cream and wine in a small saucepan and simmer until it starts to bubble around the edges.
 Remove from heat and set aside.

 After the onions are out of the oven, carefully transfer them to a shallow baking dish, again, keeping the rings intact.
+(I skip this step and keep them on the baking sheet).
 Slowly pour the cream sauce over all the onions.
 You can add more black pepper at this point if you’d like.
 Raise the oven temp to 450.
 Sprinkle each onion with grated or shaved Parmesan cheese.

 Cover baking dish with foil and return to the oven for another 20 – 25 minutes.
 Remove foil and let the onions get nice and brown and caramelized for about 5 more minutes.